-- Individual seen bedded down by the agency - Individual seen bedded down by another partner agency - Individual known to the agency and it is clear that they do not have accommodation that they can occupy (people sleeping rough over a longer period/with a history of rough sleeping) - Individual self-reports sleeping rough over the period alongside evidence that they are sleeping rough (use of services, carrying/storing belongings, appearance - while bearing in mind many people sleeping rough are well-presented, other known factors) - Information that demonstrates that someone known to be sleeping rough intermittently did sleep rough on the night in question (e.g. they weren't seen in their hostel; were at the day centre early; were discharged from prison or hospital shortly before)
+- Individual seen bedded down by the agency. - Individual seen bedded down by another partner agency. - Individual known to the agency and it is clear that they do not have accommodation that they can occupy (people sleeping rough over a longer period/with a history of rough sleeping). - Individual self-reports sleeping rough over the period alongside evidence that they are sleeping rough (use of services, carrying/storing belongings, appearance - while bearing in mind many people sleeping rough are well-presented, other known factors).